matuzo/HTMHell/hell/adventcalendar/2024/3/index.md

 intro: "<p>A single line of CSS can enable slick multi-page transitions for web applications (and web sites for those who maintain there's a difference), opening up new possibilities for web app architectures, and website experiences.</p>"
 image: "advent24_3"
 tags: advent2024
+active: true
 ---

 A single line of CSS can enable slick multi-page transitions for web applications (and web sites for those who maintain there's a difference), opening up new possibilities for web app architectures, and website experiences.
-So let’s take a look at View Transitions, why we might want them, and how to get started with just that single line of CSS.
+So let’s take a look at [View Transitions](https://www.w3.org/TR/css-view-transitions-1/), why we might want them, and how to get started with just that single line of CSS.

 ## The Web's Long Legacy of Native App Envy